stack-of-tasks/install-sot/README.md

           This also display the internal instructions run by the script.
           To use -l you HAVE TO specify ros_install_path and installation_level.
           With -l the instructions are displayed but not run.
+     -g : OpenHRP 3.0.7 has a priority than OpenHRP 3.1.0.
+Default is the reverse.

 LAAS_USER_ACCOUNT
 =================